-- Acceptance letters will be sent via USPS.
-The letter will include your next steps or you can refer to the Accepted Student Checklist tab above.
+- Acceptance letters emailed within two weeks.
+The letter will include your next steps or you can refer to the Accepted Student Checklist (below).

 - Contact your DE school representative to receive updates on your application status.
 The DE representative at your school is your first point of contact.

 All students are required to submit and have college-ready test scores on file at Valencia College for reading, writing and math, by the deadline for the desired term of enrollment.
 Any combination of eligible scores (see below) will be accepted.

 - Set up your Atlas account once you receive the official Dual Enrollment acceptance letter via USPS mail.